JoKent/campsbourne/README.md

 The code is in a jupyter notebook, which you can run using the binder link below
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JoKent/campsbourne/HEAD?urlpath=%2Fdoc%2Ftree%2Fstreet-extract-to-linked-places.ipynb)

+Upload the files as required, in binder you may need to click on the file icon to view the folder structure

 Amend the variables in the second code block, or run with the existing ones if you just want to get the default results set for the campsbourne estate

-Run each block of code in order by pressing the 'play' icons next to the code blocks, the resulting data set in Linked Places format will be output into the binder folder
+Run each block of code in order by pressing the 'play' icons next to the code blocks, or in binder using the play key at the top while selecting the block, or hitting shift and enter.

+The resulting data set in Linked Places format will be output into the project folder

-**You must copy down this file before closing the window, binder resets when it is closed, so you will lose the file if you do not save it**
+**If you're using binder, you must copy down this file before closing the window, binder resets when it is closed, so you will lose the file if you do not save it**

 ## Creating an osm file